Captains Expectations

 equally and feeling like

-you are a welcome contributor to your team – being appreciated for the
+you are a welcome contributor to your team � being

 skills

-and effort you bring and getting to play at an appropriate level,
+and effort you bring and getting to play at an appropriate

 ideally on